siemens/OOASP/asp_interactive_configuration/DOC.md

 1. *Complete:* Getting a complete configuration extending `C`.
 2. *Check:* Checking `C` for errors.
-3. *Options:* Obtaining all possible classes, values, and associations to complete `C`.
+3. *Options:* Obtaining all possible classes for the objects, values for the attributes, and associations to complete `C`.
 4. *Inferences:* Obtaining the inferences that are obtained from `C` optimized to minimize errors.
 This means that it is the intersection of all stable models, where the lower bound constraint violations are minimized so that as many objects are associated as possible.